mbauti23/pharmacy_hub/app_instructions.md

 - Home Screen -

-Tap on a pharmacy tile to navigate to Pharmacy Details
+Tap on a pharmacy tile to navigate to the Pharmacy Details Screen

 Tap on 'Order now' to select medications to order at the closest eligible Pharmacy